KSheeds1/Gym-Rat-Dictionaries/README.md

 # **UX:**
 ## **User Stories:**
 *As a regular user, I want to be able to:*
+* Login to my account.
-* Login and out of my account.
+* Log out of my account.
 * Upload an exercise definition.
-* View all my uploaded definition in one place.
+* View all my uploaded definitions in one place.
 * Add all my favourite definitions to 'My Favourites'.
 * 'Like' or 'upvote' a definition.
 * Edit any definition I have added.